Actindo-AG/Documentation/DataHub/Integration/04_ManageChannels.md

 # Manage the channels

 A channel is needed to create offers for a certain connection.
-By default, the *Actindo Basic* channel is preset.
+By default, the *Actindo Basic* channel has been preset.
 If you want to maintain multiple channels, you have to create and activate the respective channels.

 > [Info] A channel is not equal to a marketplace or web store connection.
 You can create a channel and use it for another connection.